Misterkadrix/challenge-collecting-data/README.md

 <h2>Usage</h2>
 The program wil scrape the Immoweb website, collect the data and put them in a dataframe (supported by Pandas).
 The first 10,000 results will be analysed, which will take some minutes.
-After that, the dataframe is automatically converted to a .csv file, which you can open with Excel or any similar program.
+After that, the dataframe is automatically converted to a .csv file, which you can open with Excel or any similar application.

 <h2>Visuals</h2>